TartSoft/WDOS3/README.md

 - Update 2: Maybe run the most properly but cut BSoD and Updater

-- Update 3: Add Snake Xenzia, Shutdown, and new UI, run properly
+- Update 3: Add Snake Xenzia, Shutdown, and new UI, run properly (add self-delete function on 05/01/2023)

+WinDOS 4: Coding